The 15 Best Cars to Rent for a Road Trip

 Rent or drive your own car

 Road trips are a great way to see the country while on vacation, but hitting the asphalt can be rough on your ride, even if it’s one of the best cars for the long haul.
 And the extra wear and tear on your car is just one of the reasons you might want to rent a car instead of driving your own.
 For example, if you lease your car, you might be worried about mileage limits.
 If you’re taking a long trip, you might want more legroom or trunk space.
 Or, of course, you might not have a car at all but still want to embark on the adventure of a lifetime—or even just a weekend.
-Whatever your reasons, renting can be a smart choice, as long as you choose your rental wisely.
+Whatever your reasons, renting a car for a road trip can be a smart choice, as long as you choose your rental wisely.
 Check out our handy guide to find the best road trip car for you.
 Need some travel inspiration?
-Consider one of these 50 amazing road trips in America.

 Best for the environment: Chevy Bolt EV